DevSecOpsSamples/aws-containers/README.md

 ## Objective

-* Compare AWS container services with simplest way.
+* Compare AWS container services with the simplest way.
 * The contents will help you to choose the right service for your environment.

 ## Sample code repositry